grantcarthew/notes/AiPrompts/prompts/qt.md

 - Use '/n' instead of std::endl.
 - Follow the Qt Framework styles and constructs.
 - If referencing internet sources, provide URLs.

+## Project Structure

+- Central communication via signals and slots hosted in a hidden QWidget
+- Application windows are constructed as a QWidget hosting a QGraphicsView hosting a QGraphicsScene
+- QGraphicsItems are subclassed to create custom QGraphicsItems